-Around the world, many believers are persecuted -- imprisoned, even killed -- for their faith.
+Around the world, many Christians are persecuted — imprisoned, even killed — for their faith.

-Sara (not her real name) knows first hand what it is like to be persecuted.
-The week before Sara and her husband planned to open a Bible School, 4 men attacked their family with metal hatchets.
+Sara (not her real name) knows firsthand what it is like to be persecuted.
+The week before Sara and her husband planned to open a Bible School, four men attacked their family with metal hatchets.

-Because of the attacks, Sara had 3 skull fractures, a punctured eardrum, internal bleeding and needed stitches badly.
+Because of the attacks, Sara had three skull fractures, a punctured eardrum, internal bleeding and the need for stitches.

 "Before the attacks, I considered myself sensitive to the persecuted church," Sara said.
 "But then I woke up one night and I was one."
 The experience strengthened Sara's resolve to support those suffering for their faith.

 Christian persecution comes in the forms of martyrdom, arrests, abductions and abuse, just to name a few.
 Every day, 13 Christians worldwide are killed because of their faith, 12 churches or Christian buildings are attacked, 12 Christians are unjustly arrested or imprisoned and another five are abducted.
 And these numbers are growing.
 According to the Open Doors Annual World Watch List, one in eight Christians worldwide experience high levels of persecution.